scimad/scimad.github.io/_posts/2019-05-29-silent-conversation.markdown

 Maybe death is the soul of life,
 and life, the soul of death.
 ...
-that keeps things in this beautiful motion...
+the sould that keeps things in this beautiful motion...

 Maybe the day and the night smile at each other in the dusk,
 or bow down and share some words in the dawn,
 Is it why the dusk and the dawns are special?
 Maybe life and death mystically talk in silence.
-Maybe that's why silence feels magical.
+Maybe that's why silence is magical.

 <div class="fb-comments" data-href="https://scimad.github.io/work/2019/05/21/silent-conversation.html" data-width="600" data-numposts="5"></div>